 Limits of Strengthening by Grain Refinement

-The Hall-Petch relationship breaks down when grain size becomes smaller than several tens of nanometers (inverse Hall-Petch effect).
-In nanocrystalline materials, grain boundary sliding becomes dominant, and strength may decrease with decreasing grain size.
+The Hall-Petch relationship breaks down once the grain size falls below several tens of nanometers (the inverse Hall-Petch effect).
+In nanocrystalline materials, grain boundary sliding becomes dominant, and strength can actually decrease as grain size decreases further.

 1.4 Fundamentals of EBSD (Electron Backscatter Diffraction)

-EBSD (Electron Backscatter Diffraction) is a crystallographic orientation analysis technique using a scanning electron microscope (SEM).
-The sample surface is scanned with an electron beam to measure the crystallographic orientation at each point.
+EBSD (Electron Backscatter Diffraction) is a crystallographic orientation analysis technique that uses a scanning electron microscope (SEM).
+The electron beam scans the sample surface, and the crystallographic orientation is measured at each point.

 Information obtained from EBSD: